Electrocardiogram (ECG) is a simple test that records the electrical rhythm of the heart

 What is it?

 An electrocardiogram (ECG) is a simple, non-invasive test that detects heart abnormalities by measuring the electrical activity generated by the heart as it contracts.
 The machine that records the patient’s ECG is called an electrocardiograph.
 The electrocardiograph records the electrical activity of the heart muscle and displays this data as a trace on a screen or on paper.
 This data is then interpreted by a medical practitioner.
+If you need an electrocardiogram and you have a valid referral, then you can visit any of our four diagnostic centres.

 Why do I need this test?